A New Hybrid Technique for Modeling Dense Star Clusters: Main Text

-The past decade has seen the detection of the first BH in an extragalactic GC by \cite{Maccarone2007a} and several recent detections in Milky Way GCs, \citep{Chomiuk2013,Strader2013,Miller-Jones2015}, including two BH candidates in M22 \citep{Strader2012}.
-These observational results complimented recent theoretical results suggesting that the GCs can potentially retain hundreds of BHs up to the present day \citep{Morscher2015}.
-The importance of BHs in GCs cannot be overstated.
+The past decade has seen the first detections of BHs in GCs, starting with the first detection in an extragalactic GC by \cite{Maccarone2007a} and several recent detections in Milky Way GCs, \citep{Chomiuk2013,Strader2013,Miller-Jones2015}, including two BH candidates in M22 \citep{Strader2012} and the recent dynamical measurement of a $\gtrsim 4.5 M_{\odot}$ BH in NGC 3201 \citep{2018MNRAS.475L..15G}. {These observational results complimented recent theoretical results suggesting { that the GCs can potentially retain hundreds of BHs up to the present day \citep{Mackey2007,Downing2012,Morscher2012,Morscher2015,Kremer2018,Askar2018}.
+This has led to a new theoretical understanding that the number of BHs retained in a GC directly controls the size and density of its observational core \citep[e.g.,][]{Merritt2004,Mackey2008,Sippel2013,Breen2013,Kremer2018a,ArcaSedda2018}} }The importance of BHs in GCs cannot be overstated.
 In addition to determining the structural and evolutionary properties of the clusters, GCs also have important implications for BH astrophysics.
 GCs can produce X-ray binaries at a significantly higher rate than the galactic field \citep{Clark1975X-rayClusters}, suggesting that there might be $\sim 100$s of low-mass X-ray binaries in Milky Way GCs \citep{Pooley2003}.
-Furthermore, recent studies have shown that the second-generation of gravitational-wave detectors can potentially detect $\gtrsim 100$ binary BH mergers per year from binaries forged in the cores of GCs \citep{Rodriguez2015a,Antonini2015}.
+Furthermore, recent studies have shown that the second-generation of gravitational-wave detectors can potentially detect $\gtrsim 100$ binary BH mergers per year from binaries forged in the cores of GCs \citep{Rodriguez2015a,Antonini2015,Rodriguez2016b}, with recent detections \citep[e.g.~GW170104, ][]{2017PhRvL.118v1101A} by LIGO/Virgo showing spin alignments suggestive of dynamical formation.
 As such, understanding the dynamics of these systems is critical.

 What is needed is a technique that combines the speed of the MC approach with the precision of a direct $N$-body integration.
 In this paper, we describe a new code, the \emph{Rapid and Precisely Integrated Dynamics} (\texttt{RAPID}) code, which combines both methods into a ``best of both worlds'' approach.
 In this method, the majority of particles are modeled with our parallel H\'enon-style code, the Cluster MC (\texttt{CMC}) code \citep{Pattabiraman2013}, while the orbits of BHs are integrated directly with the Kira $N$-body integrator \citep{PortegiesZwart2001a}.
 We find that this technique accurately reproduces the core radii and BH dynamics of a full direct $N$-body integration, with similar runtimes to the MC approach.
 Although we only integrate the BH orbits directly in the current work, the method is general, allowing us to select any population of particles in the cluster for $N$-body integration.